Pervez Musharraf: Verdict

 On 17 December 2019, a special court declared him a traitor and sentenced him in absentia to death for abrogating and suspending the constitution in November 2007.
 The three-member panel of the special court which issued the order was spearheaded by Chief Justice of the Peshawar High Court Waqar Ahmed Seth.
 He was the first Pakistani Army General to be sentenced to death.
 Analysts did not expect Musharraf to face the sentence given his illness and the fact that Dubai has no extradition treaty with Pakistan; the verdict was also viewed as largely symbolic given that Musharraf retained support within the current Pakistani government and military.

 Musharraf challenged the verdict, and on 13 January 2020, the Lahore High Court annulled the death sentence against Musharraf, ruling that the special court that held the trial was unconstitutional.
 The unanimous verdict was delivered by a three-member bench of the Lahore High Court, consisting of Justice Sayyed Muhammad Mazahar Ali Akbar Naqvi, Justice Muhammad Ameer Bhatti, and Justice Chaudhry Masood Jahangir.
 The court ruled that the prosecution of Musharraf was politically motivated and that the crimes of high treason and subverting the Constitution were "a joint offence" that "cannot be undertaken by a single person".

 Personal life

+Family and relationships

 Musharraf was the second son of his parents and had two brothers—Javed and Naved.
 Javed retired as a high-level official in Pakistan's civil service.
 Naved is an anaesthetist who has lived in Chicago since completing his residency training at Loyola University Medical Center in 1979.

 Musharraf married Sehba, who is from Karachi, on 28 December 1968.
 They had a daughter, Ayla, an architect married to film director Asim Raza, and a son, Bilal.
 He also had close family ties to the prominent Kheshgi family.

+Hobbies

+Musharraf was fond of contract bridge, that officers in the Pakistan Army encouraged their men to play as they considered it a sophisticated card game, and Musharraf would continue to play it on a weekly basis.
+He also had an interest in music, especially ghazals and filmi songs, and was himself a singer, in 2009 having shared the stage with Sufi artist Ustad Hamid Ali Khan, while he had also played the tabla during a musical show in London after being irritated by the performance of a musician.
+In an obituary, he had been described as an avid sportsman with interests in squash, badminton, golf, and sailing.